How to Say It: HEM-roy-DEK-tuh-mee

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

 Description of the Procedure

 A cut will be made around each hemorrhoid.
-The swollen vein inside will be tied off so it doesn't bleed.
+The swollen vein inside will be tied off so it does not bleed.
 The hemorrhoid will then be taken out.
 The wounds will either be stitched closed or left open to heal.

 How Long Will It Take?

-About 1-2 hours
+About 1 to 2 hours

-How Much Will It Hurt?
+Will It Hurt?

-During your stay, the healthcare staff will take steps to lower your chances of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to lower your chances of infection such as:
+There are also steps you can take to lower your risk of infection, such as:

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.